The Legend Of The Lady Of Angon & The Sirens Of Lake Annecy

 I’m sharing it here with as good a translation that I can fathom.

 The legend Of The Lady Of Angon or La légende de la Dame du Lac

 This particular legend has its roots in Annecy’s local folklore and it’s said to explain why the bodies of the drowning victims at the foot of the Roc de Chere in Annecy are rarely found.

 The story begins with a young orphan girl of great beauty named Bernoline in the small village of Angon on Lake Annecy.
-She spends days and days bored in her home – the Castle Angon – until one day, whilst walking, she crosses paths with a knight who was said to be returning from the crusades – he asked Bernoline for asylum for but a few days…. a few days that turned into years as the pair fell in love.
+She spends days and days bored in her home in the Castle Angon until one day, whilst walking, she crosses paths with a knight who was said to be returning from the crusades.
+The knight asked Bernoline for asylum for but a few days…. a few days that turned into years as the pair fell in love.

 His luck however, was running thin, as suddenly the sky darkened and upon him rose clasps of deafening thunder and a thick smog that made it almost impossible to navigate around the dark lake.
-The knight realised after quite some time that he had taken a wrong turn and was now on the wrong side of the lake in Duingt…but all was not lost as he saw the shadow of a fisherman and his boat on the lake and he called to him until the fisherman finally acknowledged.
-However, all is not how it seems, he barters with the fisherman to take him across the lake back to his love and it’s then that the man requested a rather unexpected price.
+The knight realised after quite some time that he had taken a wrong turn and was now on the wrong side of the lake in Duingt, but all was not lost as he saw the shadow of a fisherman and his boat on the lake and he called to him until the fisherman finally acknowledged.
+However, all was not how it seemed.
+He barters with the fisherman to take him across the lake back to his love and it’s then that the man requested a rather unexpected price.
 He will take him through the last leg of his journey in return for his soul in 10 years time – for the fisherman is in fact the Devil.
 An ultimatum dawns on the knight’s mind as he realises that his beloved wife will die tonight if he doesn’t accept the offer.
-Of course, in the name of love and honour the knight accepts…. and he is soon again basking in the beauty of his wife.
+Of course, in the name of love and honour the knight accepts…. and he is soon again basking in the beauty of his wife Bernoline.